 Have you ever made keto peanut butter cookies with cream cheese?
 Let me just cut to the chase.
 Run to your kitchen right now and make these.
 You won’t regret it!

-Today, we celebrate the deliciousness that is Peanut Butter Cream Cheese Cookies.
+So today, we celebrate the special magic that is Peanut Butter Cream Cheese Cookies!

-And it can really take your cookies over the top.
-It adds so much in terms of both taste and texture.
-Cream cheese cookies are softer, puffier, and slightly chewier.
-They also have a little tanginess that’s lacking in butter-based cookies.
+And it really makes them extra special.
+Cream cheese adds so much in terms of both taste and texture.
+These cookies are softer, puffier, and slightly chewier than their butter-based counterparts.
+They also have just a hint of tanginess that other cookies lack.

 - Softened cream cheese: It’s vital that it’s properly softened so that it creams well into the peanut butter.
 You should be able to gently stick a finger into it and leave an indent.

-- Keto brown sugar replacement: I recommend Swerve Brown because it is hands down the most like real brown sugar.
-You could use the granular instead.
-You can use any granulated sweetener here but do be forewarned that allulose and BochaSweet will make your cookies VERY soft.
+- Brown sugar replacement: I still like to use Swerve Brown because it is the most like real brown sugar.
+You can use any granulated sweetener here but do be forewarned that using mostly allulose may cause them to darken a lot during baking.

 - Almond flour: If you need to be nut-free, try replacing it with sunflower seed flour.
 You will need to add a tablespoon of lemon juice to offset the green reaction that sometimes occurs between sunflower seed flour and baking soda.

-Do be aware that the chocolate adds to the carb and calorie count.
+Do be aware that dipping the cookies in chocolate adds to the carb and calorie count.
 So while the serving size for the plain version is 2 cookies, the chocolate dipped version is 1 cookie.

 Ingredients